Agkistrodon taylori: Description

-Taylor's cantil can be distinguish from other members of the genus Agkistrodon by the presence of a loreal scale (loreal scale absent in A. piscivorus and A. conanti), two bold and distinctive white or yellowish stripes on each side of the face (absent in A. contortrix and A. laticinctus), and a lower number of subcaudals 45-56 in males, 40-47 in females (55-71 in male, 46-67 in female A. bilineatus, A. howardgloydi, and A. russeolus).
+Taylor's cantil can be distinguished from other members of the genus Agkistrodon by the presence of a loreal scale (loreal scale absent in A. piscivorus and A. conanti), two bold and distinctive white or yellowish stripes on each side of the face (absent in A. contortrix and A. laticinctus), and a lower number of subcaudals: 45 to 56 in males, 40 to 47 in females (55 to 71 in male, 46 to 67 in female A. bilineatus, A. howardgloydi, and A. russeolus).
 Additionally, A. taylori is the only species of cantil in which the lower white or yellow stripes on the face fills the supralabial scales to the lower margin of the scale, to the mouth line (lower margin of supralabial scales have a narrow dark stripe or dark pigment in A. bilineatus, A. howardgloydi, and A. russeolus).
 Agkistrodon taylori is also the only species in the genus to exhibit an obvious sexual dimorphism.